PauSala/chordparser/README.md

 # [Limitations](#limitations)

+- No string representation of the chord is supported yet beyond the input string.
 - Bass symbol is not supported yet.
 - Parsed chord notes have enharmonically correct names when possible.
 For example, a `B#9` chord will have `C𝄪` as the ninth instead of D. Said that, triple flat/sharps are not suported since they add an unnecesasry complexity for very rare use cases.